Starlink to go public once cash flow gets predictable: Elon Musk

-San Francisco, Feb 9 (IANS) SpaceX CEO Elon Musk has said that his space-based Internet service Starlink will list publicly after the cash flow of the service becomes "reasonably well".
+San Francisco: SpaceX CEO Elon Musk has said that his space-based Internet service Starlink will list publicly after the cash flow of the service becomes "reasonably well".

 Musk made the plans public after a users asked on Twitter: "Will starlink IPO soon?
 Would love to invest!"